Building disputes solicitors: resolving construction claims

-Building and construction disputes: We advise and represent UK & international clients in legal proceedings in London & regional UK courts, and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.
+Building and construction disputes in London & regional UK courts for UK & international clients in legal proceedings and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.

 If early dispute-resolution proves impossible our lawyers are effective, tenacious litigators.